ryu10/a2piblink/Readme.md

 ## Simple VIA Card

-This software uses a 6522VIA for controlling a blinking LED.
+This software uses a 6522VIA to blink an LED.
 [See this document](./viaCard.md).

 ## Quick Run